STORY AND PHOTOGRAPHS BY PATRICK SMITH

 I’m limping because of a late-night collision with one of Amsterdam’s countless sidewalk posts.
 The city’s streets are lined with tens of thousands of knee-high iron bollards, the point of which, I think, is to keep cars from parking on the sidewalks (a mission for which they are semi-successful, depending which part of the city you’re in).
 Because they are black, and because they are knee-high, these bollards are a sensational invitations for injury.
 How the Dutch and their swarms of bicycles avoid mass casualties I’ll never know, but distracted by a flaxen blonde pedaling past me on the Leidseplein, I ambled straight into one.
 It got me just below the right kneecap.
 I could feel the tendons twist and buckle.

 I move slowly and achingly into the station, where, if it’s any consolation, the ticket man seems impressed by my pronunciation efforts.
 He takes my guilders and smiles.

-Then later I’m asleep, my head on a table and my knee throbbing.
+A few seconds later I’m asleep, my head on the greasy table and my knee throbbing.